 Thomson Reuters Founders Share Company was established to safeguard the Thomson Reuters Trust Principles, including that of integrity, independence and freedom from bias in the gathering and dissemination of information and news.
 The Thomson Reuters Founders Share Company holds a Thomson Reuters Founders Share in our company.
 The interest of the Thomson Reuters Founders Share Company in safeguarding the Trust Principles may conflict with our other business objectives, impose additional costs or burdens on us or otherwise affect our management and governance.
-In addition, the Founders Share company to exercise extraordinary voting power to safeguard the Trust Principles and to thwart those whose holdings of voting shares of Thomson Reuters theraten the Trust Principles.
-As a result, the Thomson Reuters Founders Share Company to exercise extraordinary voting power to safeguard the Trust Principles and to thwart those whose holdings of voting shares of control (including by way of a take-over bid or similar transaction) of our company in the future.
-We have agreed not to effect a sale (or similar transactions) of Reuters News to an unrelated third-party or to effect or permit material acquisitions by, or material dispositions from, Reuters Founders Share Company way be to limit the price that investors are willing to pay for our shares.
+In addition, the Founders Share enables the Thomson Reuters Founders Share Company to exercise extraordinary voting power to safeguard the Trust Principles and to thwart those whose holdings of voting shares of Thomson Reuters threaten the Trust Principles.
+As a result, the Thomson Reuters Founders Share Company may prevent a change of control (including by way of a take-over bid or similar transaction) of our company in the future.
+We have agreed not to effect a sale (or similar transactions) of Reuters News to an unrelated third-party or to effect or permit material acquisitions by, or material dispositions from, Reuters News unless we have received Thomson Reuters Founders Share Company's prior written consent.
+The effect of the rights of the Thomson Reuters Founders Share Company may be to limit the price that investors are willing to pay for our shares.
 For additional information, please see the "Additional Information - Material Contracts" section of this annual report.